oopanuga/oopanuga.github.io/_posts/2015-7-01-object-calisthenics.md

 contentBlocks.Foreach(block => writer.WriteBlock(block);
 {% endhighlight %}

 Here we are telling the contentBlocks to do an operation for every of its details.
-We don't need to know about the lenght or the *i-th* element.
+We don't need to know about the length or the *i-th* element.

 ## Summary